jpcarvalhodev/TicTacToe/README.md

-# Kotlin Tic Tac Toe Game
+# Tic Tac Toe Game

 Welcome to the Kotlin Tic Tac Toe Game repository!
 This project is a simple implementation of the classic Tic Tac Toe game using the Kotlin programming language.